pongasoft/glu/docs/manual/src/main/sphinx/source/static-model.rst

 .. tip:: Another example of the parent/child relationship usage would be an OSGi container (parent) and its bundles (children).

+.. warning:: Make sure to read the parent script requirements in the ":ref:`glu-script-parent-script`" section.

 .. _static-model-entries-entryState:

 ``entryState``